didiersmith/steve/chapters/human-rights.md

 "And Blake!
 Who remembers the time Blake had that head-to-head with a mountain goat?
 We all thought he was dead for sure!"

-The crowd laughed and directed their attentions to a tall, stooped man in his 30s, presumably Blake.
+The crowd laughed and directed their attentions to a tall, handsome man in his early 30s, presumably Blake.

 "When he grabbed the goat and started rolling down the hill with it in a chokehold, I was like 'oh man, now I have to find a new chandler.
 This one's broken.'"